Velocidex/velociraptor-web/content/docs/getting-started/deploying_clients/_index.md

 So to summarise, when installing from the official MSI package you need to:

-1. Assign the MSI via Group Policy.
+1. Assign the MSI via Group Policy, or use some other method to deploy the official MSI installer.

 2. Copy the configuration file from a share to the Velociraptor program directory.
 This can be done via Group Policy Scheduled tasks or another way (see the **Group Policy** procedure outlined below).
 As soon as the configuration file is copied, Velociraptor will begin communicating with the server.

-## Installing using custom MSI package
+### Installing using custom MSI package

 The official Velociraptor MSI package installs a Windows service with a predictable name.
-If you want to obfuscate Velociraptor, you might want to build your own MSI package with different binary names, service name, etc.
+If you want to obfuscate Velociraptor, you might want to build your own MSI package with different binary names, service name, etc. It also has the advantage of being able to include the custom client configuration file in the MSI package.

 To do so, follow follow the instructions [here](https://github.com/Velocidex/velociraptor/tree/master/docs/wix)

-If building your own MSI, you might as well just package your own configuration file in it.
-Then you simply assign your MSI to the Group Policy and have it installed everywhere.
-You may also want to sign the MSI.
+To summarise the process, you will need to:

+1. Download the Velociraptor repository to a Windows host.
+Specifically, you need to copy the appropriate custom XML file and build batch file from the `docs/wix` directory into a new working directory on your host.

+2. Update the custom XML for your installation.
+The README file from `docs/wix` steps you through the typical settings to customize.

+3. Install the [WiX application](http://wixtoolset.org/releases/) on your Windows host.

+4. Add your custom client.config.xml file and the appropriate Velociraptor executable to a subdirectory of your build directory called `output`.

+5. Execute the build batch file to create the new MSI file.

 ## Installing the client as a service

+### Windows

-It's also possible to tell the executable to install itself as a service.
+It's also possible to tell the executable to install itself as a Windows service.
 This option is not recommended because it does not use a proper package manager, and therefore Velociraptor can not be easily uninstalled.